impallari/Unitizer/README.md

 # Unitizer Plugin for Glyphs

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/).
-After installation, it will add the menu item *View > Show Unitizer*.
+After installation, it will add the menu item `View` > `Show Unitizer`.

 It's helpful for working in Unitized fonts.
-It display *unit guidelines* in the background (correspondong to a value that you can configure at will) of the current glyph in Edit view.
+It display *unit guidelines* in the background (corresponding to a value that you can configure at will) of the current glyph in Edit view.

 ![Showing Units in the background.](unitizer01.png "Showing Units in the background")